The Old Problem:

 The New Problem:

-While the bulb shield successfully does its job for halogen lighting, it is however detrimental to the health of newer-generation bulbs such as Light Emitting Diodes (LED)s.
+While bulb shields successfully do their job for halogen lighting, they are however detrimental to the health of newer-generation bulbs such as Light Emitting Diodes (LED)s.
 LED bulbs rely on an entirely different method of producing light with advanced circuitry and semiconductors.
 These bulbs don’t need the added protection that bulb shield provides, and in fact the bulb shields have a negative effect on LED bulb health by trapping in heat, overheating the components, and shortening their life.
+Read more about the effects of overheating here.

 The New Solution: